WPManageNinja/fluent-affiliate-docs/guide/admin-portal/payout-management.md

+---
+title: Payout Management
+description: Learn how to manage affiliate payouts in FluentAffiliate.
+Create payout batches, export transaction reports, track payment history, and process manual payments to your affiliates.
+---

 # Payout Management

 FluentAffiliate provides a Payout option to manage affiliate payments, but all payments must be made manually.
 It doesn't send money through any payment gateways.
 Instead, it records each transaction and generates a detailed report showing who was paid and how much.
 You can also export this report for your records.